MetOffice/CSET/docs/source/getting-started/create-first-recipe.rst

             cell_methods: []

 Unlike the ``read.read_cubes`` operator, we have many key-value pairs in this step.
-The other keys the step are the named arguments that operator takes.
+The other keys in the step are the named arguments that operator takes.
 Each operator implicitly takes its first argument from previous step, but this can be overridden by explicitly providing it.

 The other thing to note is that the arguments of operators can themselves be operators.
 This allows nesting operators to use their output as arguments to